Senior Tax Manager - Corporate Business

 - Specifically, working under the Head of Tax, the tax function will be split into two specific divisions:

-- The Tax Corporate Business whose focus will be on the groups operational tax affairs
+- The Tax Corporate Business (“CB”) whose focus will be on the groups operational tax affairs

-- This is a newly created role for a Tax Manager to head the Corporate Business Tax division within CDC.
-The Corporate Business Tax Division will be responsible for ensuring CDC remains compliant with all relevant local regulations, manages relevant tax risks in all jurisdictions and to develop and evolve CDC’s strategy and policies on tax.
+- This is a newly created role for a Tax Senior Manager to head the CB Tax division within CDC.
+The CB Tax Division will be responsible for ensuring CDC remains compliant with all relevant local regulations, manages relevant tax risks in all jurisdictions and to develop and evolve CDC’s strategy and policies on tax.

 - We are therefore looking to recruit high quality professionals who are motivated to use their skills to assist the group remain operationally compliant.

 - The Tax function sits within CDC’s Legal team.
-Whilst the successful candidate will report to CDC’s Head of Tax, they will, necessarily, work closely with CDC’s finance, legal, HR and corporate secretarial teams as well as the Tax Investment Business Team.
+Whilst the successful candidate will report to CDC’s Head of Tax, they will, necessarily, work closely with CDC’s finance, legal, HR and corporate secretarial teams as well as the Tax IB Team.

 Tax compliance and reporting

-Work with the Tax Investment Business, Finance, Treasury and Legal teams to ensure transaction structures as advised are implemented correctly and reported accurately.
+- Work with the Tax IB, Finance, Treasury and Legal teams to ensure transaction structures as advised are implemented correctly and reported accurately.

 Tax risk management and planning

-Advise HR team and report to Tax Corporate Business Manager on all employment tax obligations in countries of operation.
+- Advise HR team and report to Head of Tax on all employment tax obligations in countries of operation.

-Support the Tax Corporate Business Manager with ad hoc projects, including group restructurings and tax exemption applications.
+- Support the Head of Tax with ad hoc projects, including group restructurings and tax exemption applications.

-Work with our Business Integrity and Tax Investment Business teams to ensure we only use offshore financial centres which are fit for purpose and CDC’s transactions comply with those policies.
+- Work with our Business Integrity and Tax IB teams to ensure we only use offshore financial centres which are fit for purpose and CDC’s transactions comply with those policies.

 Background and experience